 There are many reasons that spur someone into gun ownership.
 For me it was to protect my family if we were threatened.
 I realized that I could not wait for a Good Samaritan or first responder to help us.
 I could not trust “good luck” to protect us.
 I wanted to learn how to prepare for different scenarios and take responsibility for my personal security.
 I was motivated to seek empowerment and firearms training because I wanted us to have a fighting chance in the worst circumstances.

 While I only witnessed the devastation of Hurricane Katrina through the media, A Girl & A Gun member, Catherine Van Arnam, lived through Hurricane Harvey.
-In this article, she shares, “It’s hard to visualize until you’ve been through it, though, the feeling of days at home with no electricity and an overwhelmed 911 system… If you’ve never considered it, the events post-Harvey should give you pause.”
+In this article, she shares, “It’s hard to visualize until you’ve been through it, though, the anxiety of days at home with no electricity and an overwhelmed 911 system that will not allow first responders to get to you if you need them… If you’ve never considered it, the events post-Harvey should give you pause.”

 How to Get Up to Speed Fast